 In the context of digitalization, DevOps is often seen as a way for the transformation from an analogue to a digital world.

-DevOps is not a set tool, it is a mentality or way of thinking that considers the development (Dev) and operations (Ops) equally and tries to bring those two areas closer together and to optimze the software development lifecycle as a whole.
+DevOps is not a set tool, it is a mentality or way of thinking that considers the development (Dev) and operations (Ops) equally and tries to bring those two areas closer together and to optimize the software development lifecycle as a whole.
 To achieve this, it is necessary to tackle the changes on different levels: culturally and tool based.
-The cultural change is necessary to bring the often organizationally seperated areas dev and ops closer together and the tool based changes there to support the cooperation.
+The cultural change is necessary to bring the often organizationally separated areas dev and ops closer together and the tool-based changes there to support the cooperation.